 Library books are issued and recorded by the Y6 Librarians, who volunteer for the job at the beginning of every academic year, and are trained by the English Co-ordinator.
-When returning books, pupils are encouraged to place borrowed books back in the places where they found them.
+When returning books, pupils are encouraged to place borrowed books back in the places where they found them!
 However, these often have to be sorted by the Librarians.

 The library is also used for focused group reading sessions and interventions, such as Pupil Premium children, reluctant readers, the 'more able' and other groups to ensure all children are provided with opportunities to reach their potential as a reflection of our inclusive nature.

-The Reading Buddies scheme, provides peer support and book recommendation.
+Following the introduction of the Reading Buddies scheme, peer support and recommendation has increased significantly.
 Reading Buddies from designated houses on a rota basis, take a selection of books outside (or into classrooms, if the weather's bad), to share and read to others.
-This takes place twice a week during the lunchtime.
+This takes place on a Tuesday and Thursday lunchtime.